raphaelmolesim/cubebuilder/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1

-* System dependencies
+* System dependencies Gemfile

-* Configuration

-* Database creation
+* Database creation Postgresql

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...